 During his transitional residency period, Mikah is subject to tax in New Zealand on the dividends received from NZCo, as dividends from a New Zealand resident company are sourced here.
 Mikah is not subject to tax in New Zealand on any dividends received from foreign shares.
-He is also not within the FIF rules (which do not apply to transitional residents).
+He also does not have FIF income (as the FIF rules do not apply to transitional residents until their transitional residency period ends).

 Before he reaches the end of his transitional residency period, Mikah should discuss the implications of his share portfolio with a tax advisor.
-For example, Mikah may become subject to the FIF rules once the transitional residency period ends.
+In particular, he will need to consider the application of the FIF rules to his portfolio, as discussed next.